grgubash/HVAC/glossary/README.md

 To run a python program, first navigate (cd) to the folder containing the program in the terminal.
 Then:

 "python < filename.py >"

+To stop a running program: CTRL + C

 ## Basic Programming / Computer Architecture Concepts